-Education on periods and the use of sanitary products begins at the end of Year 4 through our RSHE programme.
-If a girl starts her period at school, on a school trip or on a residential visit and it is not possible to contact a parent, it may be necessary for a member of staff to help and explain how to use a sanitary pad.
+Education on periods is provided through the RSHE programme.
+If a pupil starts her period at school, on a school trip or on a residential visit and it is not possible to contact a parent, it may be necessary for a member of staff to help and explain how to use a sanitary pad.
 In this situation, it would be crucial to be respectful of the girl's age, knowledge, understanding of periods and to ensure that the pupil's dignity is respected.
-Wherever possible, adults will verbally instruct pupils on how to use a sanitary pad.

-The adult would need to ask for consent from the pupil before any intimate care could be offered.
+Wherever possible, adults will verbally instruct pupils on how to use a sanitary pad or demonstrate using a spare pair of pants not being worn by the pupil.
+The adult would need to ask for consent from the pupil before any intimate care could be offered and only if it was essential to the pupil's wellbeing and health.
+The adult must ensure they have reported any intimate care provided to the headteacher and parent and record this on CPOMS and the intimate care log.
+Sanitary pads are kept in the medical cabinet in the school hall.